 Air India crash: Not easy to ‘accidentally’ cut off fuel switches, expert says

+Air India flight crash: Not easy to ‘accidentally’ cut off fuel switches, expert says

 A report from the Aircraft Accident Investigation Bureau said both of the plane’s fuel switches moved to the ‘cut-off’ position after take-off.